Schwantz School News

 THE KEVIN SCHWANTZ MOTORCYCLE RIDING SCHOOL IS NO LONGER IN BUSINESS.
 THIS OFFICIAL FACEBOOK PAGE remains online to allow visitors to share stories and pictures from the Schwantz School!

-However you can still check out the school's facebook page: https://www.facebook.com/KevinSchwantzSchool/ with stories, pictures and information on the Schwantz Schools.
+However you can still check out the school's facebook page: https://www.facebook.com/KevinSchwantzSchool/ that has stories, pictures and information on the Schwantz Schools.
 Posts are dated from 2014 or earlier.

 In 2015 this notice appeared on the website:

 The Schwantz School will not have scheduled school dates in 2015.
 For small group inquiries, please email firstname.lastname@example.org